 Heath Bar Cookies are “Better Than Anything”!

-“Better Than Anything” cake is a rich chocolate cake soaked with sweetened condensed milk and caramel sauce and then topped with whipped cream and crushed Heath® bars for the ultimate dessert.
-If you’ve tried this cake, you probably know it is nothing short of incredible.
-It’s rich, gooey, and completely indulgent.
+“Better Than Anything” cake is a rich chocolate cake soaked with sweetened condensed milk and caramel sauce, then topped with whipped cream and crushed Heath® bars for the ultimate dessert.
+If you’ve tried this cake, you know it’s nothing short of incredible—rich, gooey, and completely indulgent.

-So what could possibly be better than that?!
-“Better Than Anything” COOKIES of course!
+So, what could be better than that?
+“Better Than Anything” COOKIES, of course!

-This recipe begins with rich, thick, and chewy cake-like chocolate cookies filled with soft and sweet caramels and topped with whipped cream frosting and crushed Heath bars.
-Just like the cake, but in cookie form (and even better, in my opinion!).
+This recipe starts with rich, thick, chewy chocolate cookies filled with soft, sweet caramel and topped with whipped cream frosting and crushed Heath bars.
+Just like the cake, but in cookie form—and even better, in my opinion!

 Process shots-- images of the butter, sugar, egg, and vanilla being creamed together